Note Management

 You can click the "Add Quick Note" button, then record in the popup sidebar

-But it's more recommended to directly click the "New Page" button, then quickly enter in the "Quick Note Content" field
+But it's more recommended to directly click the "New Page" button, then quickly enter in the "Quick Note Content" property

 Convert Quick Note to Note